 (130 hours) Horse handling/safety and trimming.
 (Shoeing Area)

-(50 Hours) tool making and maintenance
+(50 Hours) Tool making and maintenance (Forging Area)

-(220 hours) shoemaking and fitting at the horse.(Forging Area and Shoeing Area)
+(220 hours) Shoemaking and fitting at the horse.
+(Forging Area and Shoeing Area)

 (45 hours) Conformation and gait analysis.
 Soundness evaluation.
 (Classroom and Shoeing Area)